F-Stack/f-stack/dpdk/doc/guides/linux_gsg/cross_build_dpdk_for_arm64.rst

 .. note::

-   This way is optional, an alternative is to use extra CFLAGS and LDFLAGS, depicted in :ref:`configure_and_cross_compile_dpdk_build` below.
+   This way is optional, an alternative is to use extra CFLAGS and LDFLAGS.

 Copy the NUMA header files and lib to the cross compiler's directories: